charlottehtcao/charlottehtcao.github.io/2-digitized-catalogue-of-manuscripts.md

 ---
 layout: page
-title: How to Use the Digitized Catalogue
+title: Digitized Catalogue of Manuscripts
 ---
 <div class="message">
   Howdy!
 This is an example blog post that shows several types of HTML content supported in this theme.